anchore/anchore-engine/README.md

 ## Configuration

-1. Create a directory to expose as a volume containing Anchore Engine configuration files (we use /root/aevolume here but you can use non-root paths and adjust the samepl config/docker-compose configuration files accordingly)
+1. Create a directory to expose as a volume containing Anchore Engine configuration files (we use /root/aevolume here but you can use non-root paths and adjust the sample config/docker-compose configuration files accordingly)

 `mkdir -p ~/aevolume/config`